Liberty (department store): Early history

 In November 1885, Liberty brought forty-two villagers from India to stage a living village of Indian artisans.
 Liberty's specialised in Oriental goods, in particular imported Indian silks, and the aim of the display was to generate both publicity and sales for the store.
 In 1889, Oscar Wilde, a regular client of the store, wrote "Liberty's is the chosen resort of the artistic shopper".

 During the 1890s, Liberty built strong relationships with many English designers.
 Many of these designers, including Archibald Knox, practised the artistic styles known as Arts and Crafts and Art Nouveau, and Liberty helped develop Art Nouveau through his encouragement of such designers.
 The company became associated with this new style, to the extent that in Italy, Art Nouveau became known as the Stile Liberty, after the London shop.
+The Cymric silverware and Tudric pewterware ranges were designed and manufactured for Liberty's from 1899 until the 1930s.

 1920s

 The Tudor revival building was built so that trading could continue while renovations were being completed on the other premises, and in 1924, this store was constructed from the timbers of two ships: HMS Impregnable (formerly HMS Howe) and HMS Hindustan.
 The frontage on Great Marlborough Street is the same length as the Hindustan.
 It became a Grade II* listed building in 1972.

 The emporium was designed by Edwin Thomas Hall and his son, Edwin Stanley Hall.
 They designed the building at the height of the 1920s fashion for Tudor revival.
 The shop was engineered around three light wells that formed the main focus of the building.
 Each of these wells was surrounded by smaller rooms to create a homey feel.
 Many of the rooms had fireplaces and some still exist.

 The architectural historian Nikolaus Pevsner was very critical of the building's architecture, saying: "The scale is wrong, the symmetry is wrong.
 The proximity to a classical façade put up by the same firm at the same time is wrong, and the goings-on of a store behind such a façade (and below those twisted Tudor chimneys) are wrongest of all".

 Arthur Liberty died in 1917, seven years before the completion of his shops.